fireinrain/github-trending/README.md

 ## C#

+* 【2024-07-15】[Exiled\-Team / EXILED](https://github.com/Exiled-Team/EXILED) - A high\-level plugin framework for SCP: Secret Laboratory servers  It offers an event system for developers to hook in order to manipulate or change game code, or implement their own functions
 * 【2024-07-11】[cairoshell / cairoshell](https://github.com/cairoshell/cairoshell) - Cairo is a customizable, intuitive desktop environment for Windows
 * 【2024-07-11】[DbUp / DbUp](https://github.com/DbUp/DbUp) - DbUp is a  NET library that helps you to deploy changes to SQL Server databases  It tracks which SQL scripts have been run already, and runs the change scripts that are needed to get your database up to date
 * 【2024-07-09】[ForzaMods / Forza-Mods-AIO](https://github.com/ForzaMods/Forza-Mods-AIO) - Free and open-source FH4 & FH5 mod tool